 Whether she's fighting to save the planet, speaking out about social injustice or starring in a huge box-office hit, Shailene Woodley is a force to be reckoned with.

-In her new movie “Adrift,” which hits theaters June 1, the 26-year-old actress stars alongside Sam Claflin while playing the part of Tami Oldham, a real-life woman who was lost at sea with her husband for a total of 41 days.
+In her movie "Adrift," which hit theaters June 1, 2018, the actress starred alongside Sam Claflin while playing the part of Tami Oldham, a real-life woman who was lost at sea with her husband for a total of 41 days.
 And because the film required a great deal of physical strength in order to survive the exceedingly harsh conditions of the Pacific Ocean, diet and exercise played a critical part in her preparation for the role.

 Getting Fit for “Adrift”